Test the Turf Collaborative

 The Synthetic Turf Industry Playbook

 In the 1950's the tobacco industry used a strategy to protect profits and delay regulation that is known as the "tobacco industry playbook."
-The same strategy is used today to defend the products of numerous industries, including the fossil fuel and synthetic turf industries.
+The same strategy is used today to manufacture doubt and defend the products of numerous industries, including the fossil fuel and synthetic turf industries.

 The synthetic turf industry has hired product defense firm Gradient to help them counter community concerns about their products.
 The Center for Public Integrity describes Gradient as belonging to "a breed of scientific consulting firms that defends the products of its corporate clients beyond credulity, even exhaustively studied substances whose dangers are not in doubt, such as asbestos, lead and arsenic."
 The scientists who defend these products have been dubbed "rented white coats."